 Strengthening our relationships with alumni is a strategic priority for LIDS because of the crucial contributions you can make to our work and to law and development at HLS more broadly.
-Please get in touch with our VP of External Relations, Marion Grove.
+Please get in touch.
 There are a number of concrete ways you can get involved, including:

 - Projects: In conjunction with Orrick, Herrington and Sutcliffe LLP, LIDS facilitates projects each semester.
 These projects are carried out in partnership with international organizations, NGOs, and governments, and provide an ongoing opportunity for LIDS members to provide analytical support to its partner organizations, while building relationships and learning more about development work in practice.
 Multi-disciplinary teams of 5-10 students from HLS and several other area schools staff each project.
 Alumni can work with LIDS on: